 WHEN A FUNDAMENTALIST CALLS IT SATANIC, YOU KNOW IT’S WORKING RIGHT

 But we can’t get too angry at the fundies.
-This is just what they do.
-Birds must fly, fish must swim, etc.
+This is just what they do; birds must fly, fish must swim, etc.

 “Radical groups want a clean break,” Laura Geggel writes on Live Science.
 “So they describe their enemies as devils who will face god’s wrath.”

-This is handy, since it means that your prejudices are not your fault.
-It’s not that you’ve got anything against gays, you just hate the devil is all.
-How could you not?
+Living under this auspex is handy, since it means that your prejudices are not your fault.
+In fact, they’re not faults at all.

 Your biases don’t meant you’re a hateful person.
 You just hate the devil is all; how could you not?
 What could be more reasonable?
 That’s what he’s there for after all.